JunHCha/networkst/README.md

 ## Usage

-Here's a simple example of how to use NetCheckPy to perform a connection test:
+Here's a simple example of how to use Networkst to perform a connection test:

 ```python
 from ipaddress import IPv4Address